skycoin/services/hardware-wallet/tiny-firmware/README.md

 If when you plug the device your OS is not seeing the device, skip the warning on device's screen saying that the signature is wrong and then try [this](https://askubuntu.com/questions/645/how-do-you-reset-a-usb-device-from-the-command-line).

 If you are fast enough you can also quickly click the button "accept" on the device when the warning about wrong firmware signature appears.

+## How to perform a custom signature

+### Environment setup

+The first time we need to prepare the script for firmware signature:

+    cd tiny-firmware/bootloader
+    ./prepare_signature.sh

+This script will generate and copy libskycoin-crypto.so and libtrezor-crypto.so in bootloader repertory.

+These libraries are required to perform signature and signature checking from [firmware_sign.py](https://github.com/skycoin/services/blob/master/hardware-wallet/tiny-firmware/bootloader/firmware_sign.py) script.

+Note: you also need to be able to generate skycoin key pairs.
+You can for instance use the [skycoin-cli](https://github.com/skycoin/skycoin).

+### You need three signatures:

+The system stores five public keys and expects three signatures issued from one of these public keys.

+The public keys are hardwritten in the bootloader's source code in file [signatures.c](https://github.com/skycoin/services/blob/master/hardware-wallet/tiny-firmware/bootloader/signatures.c)

+The signatures are also present in [firmware_sign.py](https://github.com/skycoin/services/blob/master/hardware-wallet/tiny-firmware/bootloader/firmware_sign.py) script, in the "pubkeys" array.

+### Use your secret key to perform signature

+Run:

+    ./firmware_sign.py -s -f skycoin.bin

+The command line tool will ask you in which of the three slots do you want to store the signature.

+The it will ask you to provide a secret key that must correspond to one of the five public keys stored in the bootloader and the script as described above.

+# 5. Communicate with the device

 ## Use golang code examples